Etah district: History

 It is the midpoint on the Kanpur-Delhi Highway.
 Historically, it is also known for being a centre of the Revolt of 1857.
-In ancient times, Etah was called “Aintha” which means ‘to respond aggressively’ because of the people of the yadav community, who are very aggressive.
+In ancient times, Etah was called “Aintha” which means ‘to respond aggressively’ because of the people of the Ahir (yadav) community, who are very aggressive.
 It was when the king of Awagarh went hunting in the forest along with his 2 dogs.
 The dogs saw a fox and started barking and chasing it.
 The fox kept on running away trying to protect itself from the king's dogs but when it reached Etah, the fox responded very aggressively to the king's dogs.
 The King was surprised by the behavioural change in the fox.
 So, he thought that this place must have something which made the fleeing fox change attitude.

 Therefore, the place was called Aintha, which later was mispronounced as Etah.

 Geography

 Eta is located at 27.63 ° N 78.67 ° E. [4] It has an average elevation of 170 m (557 ft).
 The Eisen River flows behind the village Ghazipur Pahor.
 Etah is a district in the Aligarh division of Uttar Pradesh province, India.
 It is bounded by Kasganj in the north, Mainpuri and Firozabad in the south, Farrakhabad in the east and Aligarh, Hathras, Mathura and Agra districts in the west.
 Which come in Uttar Pradesh.
 The district does not have a border with any other state.